-Ар plicant: Bu siness Nar ne: pub env ord lea of t olic health, vironmental ler to certify st three (3) two (2) crite operati impact the pro of the f ria. een project criterion is designed to promote sustainability, energy conservation, onal savings and green practices.
-By increasing resource efficiency and reducing s, a project may be eligible for a 10% reduction in owner equity requirement.
-In possed project as eligible for this incentive, it must meet the minimum criteria in at live (5) sections below.
-For a section to qualify, the project must include a minimum qualify if the business model can be documented as innovative, and the project or services reduces environmental impact and encourages sustainability.
-Se ction A - S ustaina able Sites Υ N or N/A Item Criteria 1.
+Instructions: This green project criterion is designed to promote sustainability, energy conservation, public health, operational savings and green practices.
+By increasing resource efficiency and reducing environmental impacts, a project may be eligible for a 10% reduction in owner equity requirement.
+In order to certify the proposed project as eligible for this incentive, it must meet the minimum criteria in at least three (3) of the five (5) sections below.
+For a section to qualify, the project must include a minimum of two (2) criteria.

+The project may also qualify if the business model can be documented as innovative, and the project or business product or services reduces environmental impact and encourages sustainability.

+0- -4' A O 4 . ! -L-1- 04 Se ction A - S ustaini able Sites Υ N or N/A Item Criteria 1.
 Transportation choices: Is project located in close proximity (within 0.5 mile) to public transit services?
 2. Availability of existing infrastructure: Is project located on a site with access to existing roads, water, sewers, and other infrastructure within or contiguous to existing development?
 3. Development patterns: Is project located in close proximity (within 0.5 mile) to community center or downtown district?
-Se ction B - W ater Ef ficiency Υ N or N/A Item Criteria 1.
+Se ction B - W ater E fficiency Υ N or N/A Item Criteria 1.
 Conservation: Will water conserving fixtures be installed?
 2. Landscaping: Will native trees and plants be selected in order to minimize water usage and maximize energy efficiency?
 3. Will water-permeable materials be used in 40% or more of walkways and 40% or more of paved parking areas?
 Se ction C - E nergy a and Atmosphere Υ N or N/A Item Criteria 1.
 Will Energy Star appliances, and HVAC systems be utilized?
 2. Will energy efficient light fixtures be installed and daylight sensors or timers be installed on outdoor lighting to maximize energy efficiency?
 3. Use of green power: Will at least 50% of the electricity be provided from renewable sources?